o42a/o42a-doc/contents/docs/sentences/statements.md

 #

-Each statement, except the member declaration, has a [logical value](../objects/value.html#logical-value).
-It is possible to logically combine the statements, separating them with:
+Each statement, except a member declaration, has a [logical value](../objects/value.html#logical-value).
+It is possible to logically combine the statements by separating them with:

 * a colon (**`,`**) to declare the first statement is a [requirement](#requirements) of the other, or